- Notary Stamps

 - Have not been convicted of a felony.

-What is the process to become an Oklahoma notary?
+What is the process to become a notary in Oklahoma?

 To become an Oklahoma notary public, a notary applicant must meet the following requirements:

 - Meet the eligibility requirements provided in the previous section.